Rounding up your friends to relieve those damning late-night hunger pangs?

 10. Da Long Yan Hot Pot

-Love the new mala craze that’s seems to have overtaken Singapore?
-Try out Da Long Yan Hot Pot’s spicy, punchy mala steamboat broth, with free-flow assorted meats and veggies to soak it all up.
+Love the mala craze that is still really hot in Singapore?
+Try out Da Long Yan Hot Pot’s spicy, punchy mala steamboat broth, with free-flow assorted meats and veggies to soak it all up – a supper that is guaranteed to keep you up at night!

 Opening hours: Mon – Fri: 5PM – 3AM | Sat – Sun: 5PM – 5AM